 \section{Introduction}

-Measuring the mass of isolated objects in our Milky Way is a major challenge in astrophysics, whether it be the mass of stars, brown dwarfs or stellar remnants such as white dwarfs, neutron stars or stellar black holes.
-In fact, few observational techniques allow such measurements to be made with high precision and/or independently of assumptions about the structure of the targeted objects.
-Gravitational microlensing \citep{Paczynski1986}, based on the deflection of light rays by a lensing body transiting the line of sight of a distant star, provides a solution of choice for measuring the mass of such isolated lenses.
-The technique allows to probe objects intrinsically luminous or not, up to Galactic scales and independently of the light emitted by the lens itself.
+Measuring the mass of isolated objects in our Milky Way is a major challenge in astrophysics, whether it be the mass of stars, brown dwarfs, or stellar remnants such as white dwarfs, neutron stars, or stellar black holes.
+Few observational techniques allow such measurements to be made with high precision and/or independently of assumptions about the structure of the targeted objects.
+Gravitational microlensing \citep{Paczynski1986}, based on the deflection of light rays by a lensing body transiting the line of sight of a distant star, provides the solution of choice for measuring the mass of such isolated lenses.
+The technique allows us to probe objects, intrinsically luminous or not, up to Galactic scales and independently of the light emitted by the lens itself.

 Microlensing affects the shape and the number of images of the source star, which results in a global enhancement of the total flux received by the observer.
-As the individual images produced by the microlens cannot be separated by classical telescopes, what is usually measured is the increase (or magnification) of the flux of the source star as a function of time.
-Nevertheless, when for bright enough microlensing events, the lensed images can in principle be resolved with long-baseline interferometers \citep{Delplancke2001, DalalLane2003, RattenburyMao2006, CassanRanc2016}, since their typical separation is of the order of a milliarcsecond,\textit{ i.e.} within the reach of interferometers with baselines of a few tens or a hundred metres.
-As a matter of fact, a first series of successful interferometric observations were recently made with the Very Large Telescope Interferometer (ESO/VLTI), on microlensing events TCP J05074264+2447555 `Kojima-1' \citep{Dong2019} and Gaia19bld \citep{Cassan2021}.
+As the individual images produced by the microlens cannot be separated by classical telescopes, what is usually measured is the increase (or magnification) in the flux of the source star as a function of time.
+Nevertheless, when for bright-enough microlensing events, the lensed images can in principle be resolved with long baseline interferometers \citep{Delplancke2001, DalalLane2003, RattenburyMao2006, CassanRanc2016} since their typical separation is of the order of a milliarcsecond (\ie within the reach of interferometers with baselines of $\sim40$--$100$ metres.
+A first series of successful interferometric observations was recently made with the Very Large Telescope Interferometer (ESO/VLTI) on microlensing events TCP J05074264+2447555 `Kojima-1' \citep{Dong2019} and Gaia19bld \citep{Cassan2021}.